SynchronetBBS/sbbs/xtrn/ddfilelister/readme.txt

 2. sbbs/ctrl
 3. The same directory as ddfilelister.js
-If you customize your configuration files, you can copy them to your sbbs/mods or sbbs/ctrl directory so that they'll be more difficutl to accidentally override if you update your xtrn/DDMsgReader from the Synchronet CVS repository, where this reader's files are checked in.
+If you customize your configuration files, you can copy them to your sbbs/mods or sbbs/ctrl directory so that they'll be more difficult to accidentally override if you update your xtrn/DDMsgReader from the Synchronet Git repository, where this reader's files are checked in.

 The configuration settings are described in the sections below: